bergerch/aware/README.md

 In the configuration file, you can use the following options to enable AWARE's optimizations:

-First, configure which optimizations you want to use:
 ```
 system.aware.useDynamicWeights = true
 system.aware.useLeaderSelection = true
 ```

-Then you can deploy AWARE in any starting configuration.
-It will automatically monitor and self-optimize.
+Deploy AWARE in any starting configuration.
+It will automatically start monitoring and self-optimizing.

 WHEAT 0.2-alpha